 The division places great emphasis on merging the theoretical with the practical in biennial graduate student conferences, an in-house and student-run journal, residencies by leading composers and a robust lecture series featuring distinguished speakers.
 It serves as a resource for all music students, enriching the already active musical atmosphere of the college.

-Coursework for the MM and PhD degrees in musicology and theory is comprehensive and rigourous.
+Coursework for the MM and PhD degrees in musicology and theory is comprehensive and rigorous.
 It includes seminars, special topics courses, colloquia and professional development.
 These degrees offer a unique opportunity to pursue an academic discipline in a performance-oriented school.

 The BM, MM and DMA degrees in composition include one-on-one composition lessons and ample opportunities to work with CCM ensembles and community organizations for hearings and performances.
 The division is also closely tied to UC's Albino Gorno Memorial Library/CCM Library, which boasts nearly 200,000 volumes of books and journals, scores, audio and video recordings and microforms.